Heruteah/Nakov2js/replit.md

 # Overview

 This is a Facebook Messenger chatbot built on Node.js that uses the `ws3-fca` library to interact with Facebook's messaging platform.
-The bot features a modular command system with both prefix-based and prefix-free commands, enabling users to interact with an AI assistant and access help documentation through Facebook Messenger.
+The bot features a modular command system with prefix-based commands, including help documentation, prefix display, and AI-powered image generation through Facebook Messenger.

 # User Preferences